Archangel-Ray/repetition_of_the_initial_course_to_Stepik/README.md

-# repetition_of_the_initial_course_to_Stepik
+# repetition of the initial course to Stepik.
-here are the solutions to the tasks that I repeat on the initial course on Stepik
+these are the solutions to the tasks that I repeat in the initial course on Stepik